-Covid 19 coronavirus: PM says primary industry area has 'significant potential'
+Watch: PM explains why flights returning Kiwis to NZ have been restricted

+"No one is being stopped from coming home, it is just a bit of spreading over the period," she said.

+"It will affect any Kiwi who decides today that they might want to go tomorrow, [and] might have to book a little further ahead."

-Prime Minister Jacinda Ardern has spoken about primary industry opportunities on which New Zealand needs to capitalise.
+Prime Minister Jacinda Ardern also spoke about the primary industry opportunities that New Zealand needs to capitalise on.

 Ardern was speaking after outlining a plan to lift primary sector earnings by $44 billion over the next 10 years by creating value and employing more people, while at the same time sticking to environmentally sustainability targets.